-Indonesia is considered to be one of the richest countries on Earth in terms of its biological diversity and natural resources.
-Fragmented into more than 17,000 islands, the archipelago stretches more than 5,000 km from east to west, and with its complex geographical make-up and unique bio-geographical position plays host to an enormous diversity of ecosystems, as well as having a fascinating history and heritage.
+Indonesia is one of the richest countries on Earth in terms of its biological diversity and natural resources.
+Fragmented into more than 17,000 islands, the archipelago stretches more than 5,000 km from east to west, and with its complex geographical make-up and unique biogeographical position plays host to an enormous diversity of ecosystems, as well as having a fascinating history and heritage.